Tyler Boyd Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 - With six targets in the red zone this season, Boyd has been on the receiving end of 11.5% of his team's 52 red zone pass attempts.

-- The Bengals have called a pass in 54.9% of their plays from scrimmage this year while staying on the ground 45.1% of the time.
+- The Bengals have thrown the football in 54.9% of their plays from scrimmage this year while running the ball 45.1% of the time.
 This offensive attack ranks seventh in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Boyd's matchup with the Chiefs.